-In order to address some of the most common questions and concerns surrounding the muscle-building process, we’re going over how your muscles actually grow, how long it may take, as well as factors that can affect your muscle-building potential.
+In order to address some of the most common questions and concerns surrounding the muscle-building process, we’re taking a closer look at how muscle growth works, with a focus on how long the general process may take, as well as factors that can affect your muscle-building potential.

 After you lift weights, a chain of events known as muscle protein synthesis is set off in your body to repair and rebuild damaged muscle fibers — your body is constantly shifting between states of muscle protein breakdown and synthesis.

 So when do your muscles actually grow?
 They grow when the amount of protein synthesized in your muscles exceeds the amount that’s broken down.